Gregorio Peces-Barba Legacy-Archive: The Voice of Democracy and Human Rights

 Description

-The exhibition showcases some of the most important milestones in the life of this key figure in the transition to democracy: his defense of human rights and democratic values in his legal practice, his socialist representation on the constitutional drafting committee as one of the fathers of the Constitution, his time as president of the Congress of Deputies, the creation of the Bartolomé de las Casas Institute of Human Rights, his academic career and research activity, his role as founder and rector of the Carlos III University of Madrid, etc.
+The exhibition showcases some of the most important milestones in the life of this key figure in the transition to democracy: his defense of human rights and democratic values in his legal practice, his socialist representation in the constitutional drafting committee as one of the fathers of the Constitution, his time as president of the Congress of Deputies, the creation of the Bartolomé de las Casas Institute of Human Rights, his academic career and research activity, and his role as founder and rector of the Carlos III University of Madrid.